cs10/fa16/checkoffs.md

 **Required**

 * What defines a recursive block?
 What are the two necessary "cases" that a recursive block must consider?
+Name and define them.
 * Please show me either your "crazy-tree" block or your "snowflake" block.

 **More Self-Check Questions**